 Zbyszko and the Last Shoot Match

-Stanislaus Zbyszko was born Stanislaw Jan Cyganiewicz on April 1, 1879 in Jodlow, Poland, which was part of the Austria-Hungarian Empire.
-According to Wikipedia, he chose the ring name Stanislaus Zbyszko because it was the name of a fictional Polish knight.
-An article in the Walla Walla, Washington newspaper, The Evening Statesman’s Tuesday, February 8, 1910 edition, publicized Zbyszko’s university and intellectual accomplishments.
+Stanislaus Zbyszko was born Stanislaw Jan Cyganiewicz on April 1, 1880 in Jodlow, Poland, which was part of the Austria-Hungarian Empire.
+Zbyszko chose the ring name Stanislaus Zbyszko because it was the name of a fictional Polish knight.
+An article in the Walla Walla, Washington newspaper, The Evening Statesman’s on Tuesday, February 8, 1910, publicized Zbyszko’s university and intellectual accomplishments.

 Stanislaus Zbyszko was in the United States campaigning for a try at Frank Gotch, the Heavyweight Champion of the World.
 Zbyszko was both an accomplished wrestler and weightlifter like George Hackenschmidt, the man Gotch beat for the title.